seedplugins/wp-link-status/readme.txt

 In the same way, if the site you are crawling implements browser password protection, you need to remove this password restriction in order to work properly.

+= This plugin works for ACF or Advanced Custom Fields as well? =

+Yes, at the end ACF works the same way that normal custom fields.

+You can add the custom field name in the "Content options" tab of the scan, selecting if it is an expected full URL or a content with links.

 == Screenshots ==

 1. Scan basic configuration